leilaforouhi/daily-text-stat/README.md

 Hello GitHub!
-This is my first daily commit.
+This is my first daily commi.